tlemenestrel/France_Real_Estate_Prices_Prediction/README.md

 ## Dataset

-The dataset contains the data of more of 350+ properties across France.
+The dataset contains the data of 350+ real-estate properties across France.
 The features are:

 * the city where the property is located (Aix-En-Provence, Vincennes, Toulouse, Paris, Marseille, Manosque, Lyon, Issy-Les-Moulineaux, Gif Sur Yvette, Enghien Les Bains or Bourg La Reine)